cp-psource/psecommerce/dev-readme.txt

 * Use WP3.8 dashicon for admin menu
 * Fixed a bug with product filters some times redirecting to a 404 page or returning the wrong product set
 * Fixed a bug when calling mp_list_products() with no arguments, the default set of arguments would be populated incorrectly
-* Fixed a bug where product listings would use default posts per page setting instead of the value in PSeCommerce presentation settings
+* Fixed a bug where product listings would use default posts per page setting instead of the value in MarketPress presentation settings
 * Fixed a bug where users couldn't update products/order after updating
 * Added Coupons for individual categories/products
 * Added compatibility with Google Universal Analytics